Georgia Island Shelling

 Everything You Need to Know About Collecting Seashells in the Golden Isles

 Are you a fan of collecting seashells?
-In the Golden Isles, seashell hunting and collecting is a favorite pastime for many visitors (alongside many other fun things to do).
+In the Golden Isles, seashell hunting and collecting are a favorite pastime for many visitors (alongside many other fun things to do).
 Read on to learn where the best seashell hunting takes place, the types of shells you can expect to find, and shell craft ideas for the whole family!

 Where to Find Seashells